jump-dev/Dualization.jl/docs/src/manual.md

 Where `P` is a positive semidefinite matrix.

-A compact formulation for the dual problem requires pseudo-inverses, however, we can add an extra slack variable `w` to tehd ual problem and obtain the following dual problem:
+A compact formulation for the dual problem requires pseudo-inverses, however, we can add an extra slack variable `w` to the dual problem and obtain the following dual problem:

 ```math
 \begin{align}